aleen42/PersonalWiki/qa/cassandra.md

 - *Notice: the level of consistenc depends on the number of copies instead of the number of nodes.*

+###### Quorum NRW

+- N: means the number of copies
+- R: means the minimun of nodes which is successful to read
+- W: means the minimun of nodes which is successful to write

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>